Homestead Poultry

 • seeds & grains: consider their protein and energy content and what benefits they add in addition to the seeds and grains already present in your flock’s feed

-• supplements to limit: grain & seed based table scraps, extra seeds & grains
+• supplements to limit: grain & seed based table scraps (bread, pasta, ect…), extra seeds & whole grains, dairy products

 I feel that water supplements are often an overlooked aspect of natural chicken keeping.
 Feed supplements often take the spot light, and it’s often just as easy to give your flock a little supplement here and there or mix it into their feed.
 However, water supplements are a great way to actually monitor how much of a supplement your flock gets.
 While feed supplements are great for promoting overall health or supplementing the flock’s daily diet, water supplements are better for addressing certain issues within your flock.